EVA-3D/contrib-extras/docs/printer-compatibility/i3-mach0.md

 ## Printing
 Print with the largest flat area facing the bed.
-Note that the bolts self-tap into adaptor parts.
+Use the "_supports" part to get the bolts self-tap like rest of the EVA parts.

 [Onshape i3 x carriage for EVA hotend support project](https://cad.onshape.com/documents/99f26b9849712d97c941bb22/w/c940867efa0c652e4f993383/e/f244a8d39850146da104757e?renderMode=0&uiState=61efddbb5e284d03d962fee6) link (may contain not stable updates)